shrina09/Student_Grade_Manager_Testing/Manual_Testing_Guide.md

 # Manual Testing Guide

 ## Goal
-Run the program manually and verify outputs for each sort option.
+Run the program manually for each test case described later and verify outputs for each sort option.

 ## Pre Requsites
 - Ensure `student_grades.csv` exists at project root.